Coding Agent Log To Blog Post

 From Raw Log to Insights

-1. Pinpointing Critical Feedback
+1. Pinpoint Critical Feedback

 From the AI Chat Log: